+It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
+In contrast, the E-PL6 does not provide wifi capability.

-In contrast, the E-PL6 has been discontinued (but can be found pre-owned on eBay).
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL6 was succeeded by the Olympus E-PL7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL6 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the E-PL6 and GX80 can be found, respectively, in the Olympus E-PL6 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL6 and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.